elgw/deconwolf/README.md

 ## Build and install
-Deconwolf runs on 64-bit machines with x86_64 architecture, it has been built and installed on Ubuntu 20.04 and macOS Big Sur and Windows 10.
+Deconwolf runs on 64-bit machines with x86_64 architecture, it has been built and installed on Ubuntu 20.04 and macOS Big Sur, Windows 10 and FreeBSD 13.0.
 Instruction for other systems will be collected [here](INSTALL.md).
 Go directly to [Windows 10](#win10), [Linux](#linux) or [macOS](#osx).